 - Two distinct 100Gb service provider connections with diverse building entrances and fiber paths

 - Generator backup tested weekly

-FIBER11 is funded primarily through E-rate and special construction discounts available through USAC, the FCC, and the TEA.
-E-rate Modernization Order coupled with Governor Greg Abbott’s Classroom Connectivity initiative have allowed for the consortium to make huge leaps in establishing high-speed high-availability broadband for North Texas students, teachers, and administrators.
+FIBER11 is funded primarily through E-rate and special construction discounts available through USAC and the TEA.
+The E-rate Modernization Order coupled with Governor Greg Abbott’s Classroom Connectivity initiative have allowed for the consortium to make huge leaps in establishing the high-speed high-availability broadband connectivity necessary for quality instruction for North Texas students, teachers, and administrators.

 Billing / Contract

 ESC11 handles all of the administrative E-rate side of this Category 1 project.
 As the Fiscal Agent for the consortium, it is ESC11’s responsibility to comply with submission deadlines, audit paper trails, and project information requests.

 Therefore, districts are not responsible for filing any additional paperwork through USAC directly for FIBER11 participation.
 ESC11 will administer this for you, and simply ask you to complete required documents and return them for submission.